Albert & Bessie Kronkosky State Natural Area

 Conservation

-We have found several rare or endangered Hill Country species here.
+Several rare or endangered Hill Country species live here.
 These include the golden-cheeked warbler, alligator lizard, sycamore-leaf snowbell, big-toothed maple, Boerne bean and Texas spring salamander.
+See photos of some of these species.

 The site also features interesting geology due to several springs and weeps.